Astronomer (Tenure Track) - UPDATED

 Tenure track appointments entail 50% independent scientific research and 50% functional responsibilities that directly support the delivery and development of the Observatory’s facilities and capabilities.
 The research may be multi-wavelength in nature but is generally expected to be synergistic with the science relevant to NRAO’s current and planned facilities and with the mission of the NRAO.
 Appointees will be expected to undertake functional duties that are consistent with their personal expertise, potential and interests, and that are in alignment with overall requirements of the host department within NRAO.
 Staff scientists on the astronomer track are expected to contribute to the scientific vision of the NRAO, leadership within NRAO and in the broader astronomy community, to participate in training the future generation of scientists and in activities to broaden science appreciation in the public.

-The following requirements apply to all three positions, and must be met together with the specific requirements for each position as detailed separately below.
+The following requirements apply to both positions, and must be met together with the specific requirements for each position as detailed separately below.

 - Established record of independent research